 As noted previously, net position may serve over time as a useful indicator of the College's financial position.
-At the close of the fiscal years ended June 30, 2016 and 2015, the College's assets and deferred outflows exceeded liabilities and deferred inflows by \$18,049,322 and \$17,223,191 respectively.
-The increase in net position of \$826,131 in fiscal year 2016 is principally due to a conservative budgeting strategy and savings in salary and benefit expense.
+At the close of the fiscal years ended June 30, 2017 and 2016, the College's assets exceeded liabilities by \$21,355,058 and \$18,049,322 respectively.
+The increase in net position of \$3,305,736 in fiscal year 2017 is principally due to significant capitalization of Commonwealth construction in process, conservative budgeting strategy and savings in salary and benefit expense.